MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md

 While signing in to [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] you must enter the model-driven apps credentials and sign in, and again, you are shown a dialog to enter credentials to connect to Common Data Service.
 To avoid entering credentials multiple times, the single sign-on (SSO) feature is introduced.

-By default, the SSO feature is enabled for the Chrome Process.
+By default, the SSO feature is disabled for the Chrome Process.
+To enable the SSO feature, follow the steps in [Change SingleSignOnThreshold value](#change-singlesignonthreshold-value).
 With SSO, you need to enter the credentials only once while signing in to the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] client application and the Common Data Service platform server.

 > [!Note]
 > - The SSO feature is available only for Dynamics 365 model-driven apps and Unified Service Desk.